AutomaApp/documentation/docs/workflow/sharing-workflow.md

 After being added, this workflow can only be run and can't edit or modify the content of the workflow by the user.

 ![add hosted workflow](https://res.cloudinary.com/chat-story/image/upload/v1666067782/automa/TV_-_1_bjh9j7.png)

+And every time you edit the hosted workflow, the update will be applied to every user who adds it.